Referential communication in heterogeneous communities of pre-trained visual deep networks: Related work

-Again taking inspiration from human communication, where the presence of a large community has been shown to favour the emergence of better protocols \cite<e.g.,>{Raviv:etal:2019}, many studies have explored language emergence among larger communities of deep networks \cite<e.g.,>{Tieleman:etal:2018,Cogswell:etal:2019,Graesser:etal:2019,Li:Bowling:2019,Ren:etal:2020}.
-Most of these studies reported the emergence of desirable properties such as systematicity and ease of learning in the protocols developed by relatively small populations of homogeneous agents.
-However, \citeA{Rita:etal:2022} and \citeA{Chaabouni:etal:2022} have recently shown that, in large-scale setups and when appropriate controls are considered, population training by itself does not bring about any special benefit, a conclusion we partially confirm here.
+Larger human speaker communities lead to the emergence of better-behaved protocols \cite[e.g.,][]{Raviv:etal:2019}.
+Many studies have assessed the impact of community size in deep network language emergence \cite[e.g.,][]{Tieleman:etal:2018,Cogswell:etal:2019,Graesser:etal:2019,Li:Bowling:2019,Ren:etal:2020}.
+It appears that community-based training leads to desirable properties such as systematicity and ease of learning, at least when relatively small populations of homogeneous agents are considered.
+However, \citet{Rita:etal:2022} and \citet{Chaabouni:etal:2022} have recently shown that, in large-scale setups and when appropriate controls are considered, population training by itself does not bring about any special benefit.
+We are not so much interested in whether population-based training \textit{per se} improves communication, but rather in whether it is possible at all to develop a shared protocol that is usable by multiple heterogeneous pre-trained networks, and easy to learn for new networks added to a community.

-In typical population-based emergent communication studies, the networks in the population share the same architecture. \citeA{Rita:etal:2022} recently looked at the effect of introducing sources of heterogeneity between senders and receivers, finding that using agents with different learning rates enhances population-based protocols.
+In typical population-based emergent communication studies, the networks in the population share the same architecture. \citet{Rita:etal:2022} looked at the effect of introducing sources of heterogeneity between senders and receivers, finding that using agents with different learning rates enhances population-based protocols.
+While encouraging, this result was based on varying a single hyperparameter of otherwise identical networks, still far from our community-of-heterogeneous-networks scenario.